 What Measures Has Sri Lanka Taken Against COVID-19?

 Sri Lanka has taken various other steps to control the coronavirus outbreak.
-As well as limiting travel, consular services in a number of Sri Lankan diplomatic missions overseas have been limited to urgent or emergency requests, which are dealt with on a case-by-case basis.
+As well as limiting travel, consular services in a number of Sri Lankan diplomatic missions overseas have been limited to urgent or emergency requests, which b dealt with on a case-by-case basis.

 Other precautionary measures include: